May 24, 2026ยท22 min read

 Every platform has tradeoffs.
 Here is an honest comparison without affiliate links or hidden agendas.

-Our take: We have worked with all of these platforms.
-For most small businesses that want a professional, growth-ready website, Webflow or WordPress gives you the most flexibility and the cleanest code.
+Our recommendation: For most small businesses that want a professional, growth-ready website, Webflow or a custom-built Next.js site gives you the most flexibility and the cleanest code.
 Squarespace and Wix are excellent if you want to manage the site yourself with minimal technical knowledge.

 For a deeper comparison, read our Squarespace vs. Wix guide and Webflow vs. Squarespace breakdown.